Block diagonally symmetric lozenge tilings: Introduction

 \section{Introduction}

-Consider a triangular lattice and draw a hexagon along the lattice line\footnote{We assume that one family of the lattice lines is vertical.} such that the opposite sides have the same length.
+Consider a triangular lattice oriented so that one family of lattice lines is vertical.
 A \textit{lozenge} is a union of two adjacent unit triangles on the lattice.
-A \textit{lozenge tiling} of a hexagonal region is a collection of lozenges that covers the region without gaps or overlaps.
-In enumerative combinatorics, it is often to assign a weight to each lozenge so that the weighted lozenge tiling\footnote{A \textit{weight} of a lozenge tiling is a product of the weight of all the lozenges in the tiling.} gives some meaningful interpretations.
-Throughout this paper, we write $\M_{\wt}(H)$ for the total weight of tilings of the region $H$, and we will clearly specify different weights $\wt$ that are considered in the paper.
+A \textit{lozenge tiling} of a region on the lattice is a collection of lozenges that covers the region without gaps or overlaps.
+In enumerative combinatorics, it is standard to assign weights to individual lozenges such that the weight of a tiling---defined as the product of weights of all lozenges that constitute the tiling---yields a meaningful combinatorial interpretation.

+Throughout this paper, we write $\M_{\wt}(H)$ for the \textit{tiling generating function} of $H$ under weight assignments on individual lozenges in $H$ determined by a weight function $\wt$, which is the sum of the weights of all tilings of $H$.
+We will clearly specify different weight functions $\wt$ that are considered in the paper.
 If all the weights are $1$, then we simply write $\M(H)$ for the number of tilings of $H$.